Cell Biology AoC Faculty

 Robert B. Clark, Professor of Medicine, Division of Rheumatic Diseases; M.D., Stanford.
 Autoimmunity and tumor immunology.

-Anne Delany, Associate Professor of Medicine.
+Anne Delany, Professor of Medicine.
 Ph.D., Dartmouth Medical School.
 Function and regulation of the non-collagen matrix protein osteonectin/SPARC in bone; regulation of osteoblast gene expression by microRNAs; exploring how the extracellular matrix regulates gene expression in bone-metastatic prostate carcinoma.

 Breno Diniz, Associate Professor of Psychiatry, Ph.D., University of Sao Paulo.
 How age-related changes in biological processes (the Pillars of Biological Aging) affect the development and outcomes of late-life mental and neuropsychiatric disorders and how it translates into the repurpose or development of novel interventions to treat and prevent these disorders across the lifespan.